-During the past three years Mr Chidlow has held, and is currently a director of Gladiator Resources Limited from 19 July 2022.
+During the past three years Mr Chidlow was a director of Gladiator Resources Limited from 19 July 2022 to 7 August 2023.

 Wayne John Kernaghan B.Bus, ACA, FAICD, FCIS Non-Executive Director and Company Secretary

 Wayne Kernaghan is a member of the Institute of Chartered Accountants in Australia with over 30 years' experience in various areas of the mining industry.
 He is a Fellow of the Australian Institute of Company Directors and a Chartered Secretary.
 During the past three years Mr Kernaghan has held and is currently a director of Cullen Resources Limited from 11 November 1997.